Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization

 \begin{proposition}[Comparison between scaling and SVD parameterization] Let $q^{(1)}_{\phi^*}$, $q^{(2)}_{\phi^*}$ be the respective optimal weight distributions for the scaling and the SVD parameterization.
 The following propositions hold:

 \end{proposition} \begin{proof} The average empirical risk equality can be derived as follows:

 with $\epsilon = \frac{1}{n} ||X \overline{w} - y ||_2^2$.
-The weight entropy inequality is derived from Hadamard's inequality. \end{proof} In light of Proposition (\ref{thm-wf}), it appears that the SVD parameterization leads to a more efficient weight distribution according to the maximum entropy principle.
+The weight entropy inequality is derived from Hadamard's inequality.
+The detailed proof is reported in Appendix \ref{appendix-thm-compar}. \end{proof} In light of Proposition (\ref{thm-wf}), it appears that the SVD parameterization leads to a more efficient weight distribution according to the maximum entropy principle.
 Indeed, for the same level of explanation of the observations (same average empirical risk), the SVD parameterization provides more entropy.
 Experiments conducted on both synthetic and real datasets show that this last weight parameterization provides, indeed, a better evaluation of the epistemic uncertainty (cf. Section \ref{experiments}) which advocates in favor of the use of the entropy as a measure of weight distribution quality.